nomic/roz/README.md

 app = null  // Recommended to prevent accidental use
 ```

-Now call any of the express app routing methods on `rozed`, which is a
+`rozed` is a thin wrapper around app.
+Ccall any of the express app routing
-simple wrapper around app.  `namespace` from the `express-namespace`
+methods on it.  (`namespace` from the `express-namespace` module is also supported.)
-module is also supported.
-This rozed router will demand that you include roz
+This rozed router demands that you include roz middleware in your routes.
+So
-middleware in your routes.
-So if you forget to include it:
+if you forget:
 ```js
 rozed.get( "/posts/:id", doStuff )
 ```